Can You Sue for Elder Financial Abuse?

 According to the National Council on Aging (NCOA), approximately one in 10 seniors aged 60 or older experiences some form of elder abuse.

 “I’ve seen a lot,” says Ingrid M. Evans, an elder law attorney in San Francisco.
-“What I see the most is caregiver fraud — caregivers who get intertwined in the lives of an elder, gain power of attorney, then get in their wills, their homes, their trusts.
-I also see quite a bit of insurance fraud — agents selling bad products to seniors that lock up their money.
-And I also, unfortunately, see a lot of extended family issues, too, where a mistress comes in and has everything passed on to her instead of the original heirs.”
+“What I see the most is caregiver fraud.
+This involves caregivers who get intertwined in the lives of an older adult, gain power of attorney, then get in their wills, their homes, or their trusts.”

-Anne Marie Murphy, a trial attorney focusing on elder abuse matters at Cotchett, Pitre & McCarthy in California, notes that a hallmark of these cases is the elderly victim having a diminished capacity — be it dementia or Alzheimer’s.
+Anne Marie Murphy, a trial attorney focusing on elder abuse matters at Cotchett, Pitre & McCarthy in California, notes that a hallmark of these cases is the elderly victim having a diminished capacity, be it dementia or Alzheimer’s.

 Physical abuse typically takes place in a nursing home setting or in long-term care.
 However, financial abuse “can run the gamut of every type of financial scam or scheme you could imagine.”